 Skip to main content

 Clawboo is an open-source, local-first dashboard and orchestrator for teams of AI agents.
-You install it with one command, npx clawboo, and it runs entirely on your machine: a single Node server binds to loopback by default, persists everything to one local SQLite file, and opens a browser dashboard.
+You install it with npm install -g clawboo and run clawboo (or npx clawboo to try it without installing), and it runs entirely on your machine: a single Node server binds to loopback by default, persists everything to one local SQLite file, and opens a browser dashboard.
 There is no cloud account, no managed control plane, and no telemetry leaving your laptop.
-What makes Clawboo more than a chat wrapper is that it runs heterogeneous runtimes as one team.
+Clawboo’s core capability is orchestration: it runs heterogeneous runtimes as one team.
 Native agents are built in; paste a provider key and Clawboo runs them in-process, while Claude Code, Codex, Hermes, and the OpenClaw Gateway connect as peer teammates in the same room.
-They share one board, one memory, and one capability inventory, and their autonomous work is independently verified before it counts as done.
-The Clawboo team space: a leader and three specialists in a team graph above a live group chat
+They share one board, one memory, and one capability inventory, and their autonomous file-mutating work is independently verified before it counts as done.
+The Clawboo team space: Boo Zero and three specialists in a live team graph, with delegated task cards completing in the group chat below

 What you get